 Understanding the Domain and Range of a Circle on a Graph

 Understanding the domain and range of a circle on a graph is fundamental to grasping key concepts in algebra and coordinate geometry.
 This article will guide you through a comprehensive exploration of this topic, starting with the basics and progressing to more advanced considerations.
-We will explore the definition of domain and range, how they apply specifically to circles, and even delve into the mathematical reasoning behind it all.
+We will explore the definition of domain and range, how they apply specifically to circles, and even dig into the mathematical reasoning behind it all.
 By the end, you'll be comfortable identifying the domain and range of any circle, regardless of its position or size on the Cartesian plane.

 What is Domain and Range?

-For example, consider the simple function f(x) = x + 2.
+To give you an idea, consider the simple function f(x) = x + 2.
 The domain of this function is all real numbers because you can substitute any real number for 'x' and get a valid output.
 The range is also all real numbers because any real number can be obtained as an output by choosing an appropriate input.

 Defining a Circle: Equation and Characteristics